Appearance

 min

-Returns the smaller of two values according to the comparator.
+Returns the smaller of two values according to an explicit comparator.

 Type: compare:(A -> A -> Bool) -> left:A -> right:A -> A